SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/Getting-Started/Installing.md

   3. Confirm the “Membership Essentials” app is one of the installed packages

 ### Assign Profiles to the Membership apps
-Add necessary user profiles to the “Membership” app in App Manager
+Add user profiles to the “Membership” app in App Manager:
   1. Setup > App Manager > find the "Membership" app
   2. "Edit" the Membership app
   3. Click the User Profile setting and add the applicable 'Available Profiles' to the 'Selected Profiles' column.